Post-Trump, Ukrainian leader will push Biden to gain US support | ExBulletin

 Besides the coveted White House invitation, Sondland also said he understood Trump was withholding nearly $ 400 million in military aid until Ukraine announced the investigation.

-Claims that Trump withheld military aid approved by Congress while seeking help from Ukraine for his re-election campaign formed the basis of the House Democrats’ impeachment case against him.
-Trump was eventually acquitted by the Senate, and the Oval Office meeting with Zelenskyy never took place.
+Allegations that Trump withheld military aid approved by Congress while seeking help from Ukraine for his re-election campaign formed the basis of the first impeachment case against him.
+Trump was acquitted by the Senate.
+The Oval Office meeting with Zelenskyy never happened.

+Along with Biden, Zelenskyy now has a president long committed to Ukraine, who has supported his determination to break free from Russia, consolidate his young democracy and be better received in the Western club.

 A d